Labour Party Conference: 2021 Brighton

 The 2021 Labour Party conference took place between Saturday 25 September to Wednesday 29 September.
 It saw members attend in-person for the first time since the 2019 Conference.

 Prior to the conference, motions were blocked by the Conference Arrangement Committee and party staff which were seen as too "broad".
 This included both the Labour for a 'Green Jobs Revolution' motion and the 'Build Back Fairer' motion, both backed by the party's left.
-Instead, less radical but similar motions were allowed to remain as motions.
+Instead, less radical but similar motions were allowed to remain.
 The decision was quickly reversed after an appeal.

-Controversy emerged due to Keir Starmer wishing to change the voting system for Leadership elections at this conference.
-He proposed reverting from One member, one vote, in which each Labour party member and supporter has an equal vote back to the electoral college where MPs, the membership and trade unions have a third of the vote each.
+Controversy emerged due to Starmer wishing to change the voting system for leadership elections.
+He proposed reverting from a one member, one vote system, in which each Labour party member and supporter has an equal vote back to the electoral college where MPs, the membership and trade unions have a third of the vote each.
 The plan was accused of being anti-democratic, inappropriately timed and lacking consultation.
-Media has speculated that this change in voting system was an attempt to continue a internal struggle with the left-wing of the party, and to stop another candidate like Jeremy Corbyn from winning the election.
-Prior to conference, the media reported opposition from Unite the Union, TSSA, CWU, Momentum and; uncertainty from Unison, GMB and Usdaw.
-Starmer gave up on the electoral college after it failed to gain the support of trade unions; however, the party's executive committee agreed to send a series of more modest reforms to conference, including increasing the percentage of Labour MPs a candidate would need the support of to get on the leadership election ballot, banning the party's newest members from voting, and making it harder for members to deselect MPs.
+Media speculated that this change in voting system was an attempt to continue an internal struggle with the left-wing of the party, and to stop another left-wing candidate like Jeremy Corbyn from winning the election.
+Prior to the conference, the media reported opposition from Unite the Union, TSSA, CWU, and Momentum, and uncertainty from Unison, GMB and Usdaw.

+Starmer gave up on the electoral college after it failed to gain the support of trade unions.
+However, the party's executive committee agreed to send a series of more modest reforms to conference, including increasing the percentage of Labour MPs a candidate would need the support of to get on the leadership election ballot, banning the party's newest members from voting, and making it harder for members to deselect MPs.
 These changes were later passed by a small margin.

+At the conference party members voted in favour of a £15 an hour minimum wage.
+The motion calling for a £15 an hour minimum wage was put forward by the Unite union.
+Starmer and his leadership team did not indicate a preference either in favour or against the motion.

+2022 Liverpool

+The 2022 conference took place in Liverpool from Sunday 25 to Wednesday 28 September 2022 at ACC Liverpool, King's Dock, and was chaired by Anneliese Dodds.

+To open the conference, Labour held a minute's silence following the death of Queen Elizabeth II, and sang God Save the King for the first time at a Labour conference.
+Former leader Jeremy Corbyn criticised the decision, stating that it was "very, very odd," and "excessively nationalist," arguing that there was no precedent for doing so.

+Keir Starmer was introduced by Satvir Kaur.
+Delegates voted in favour of a motion on proportional representation, which is supported by major trade unions associated with the Labour Party, including Unite, Unison and the Communication Workers Union (CWU).
+However, Starmer said that electoral reform is not a priority and ruled out putting electoral reform in the Labour Party's next election manifesto.